peterhinch/micropython-async/v3/docs/TUTORIAL.md

 tasks may wait on that `Event`.
 As an alternative to explicitly coding this, the [Message class](./TUTORIAL.md#39-message) uses this approach to provide an `Event`-like object which can be triggered from an ISR.

-#### Note

-ThreadSafeFlag is only available in nightly builds.
-It will be available in release builds starting with V1.15.

 ###### [Contents](./TUTORIAL.md#contents)